 Goals and Objectives:

-Surgical pathology is a busy rotation; each resident is required to complete 6 2-month surgery rotations over a 4-year period.
+Surgical pathology is a busy rotation; each resident is required to complete 13 months of surgical rotations over a 4-year period.
 Given the size of the medical center, and the diversity of the staff, almost all areas of surgical pathology are adequately covered.
 As dermatology and renal biopsy cases get separated, rotations are available in each of these fields.
 This ensures that residents have the opportunity to explore these subspecialties in depth.
 The Nephropathology rotation is combined with Neuropathology; these cases are seen during the general sign-out.

 The duties are typically divided so that different house officers handle frozen section (FS) specimens, operating room (OR) routine specimens, or clinic and hospital-derived biopsies.

-The resident on FS duty usually covers from 7:30 am to 5 pm, when the duty switches to the resident on call.
-The resident handling OR specimens begins at 7:30 am, and handle all cases that arrive before 3 pm (except large cases that need additional fixation).
-The resident covering biopsies begins grossing at 8 am and will cover rush cases until 5 pm.
-Residents on the dermatopathology elective rotation are responsible for dermatology cases separately.
+The resident on FS duty usually covers from 7:00 am to 5 pm, when the duty switches to the resident on call.
+The resident handling OR specimens begins at 7:30 am, and handle all cases that arrive from the previous day's surgeries.
+Residents on the dermatopathology rotation are responsible for dermatology cases separately.

 Emphasis exists on residents previewing slides, to the extent possible as the residents advance, their skills at microscopic evaluation are expected to increase.
 First-year residents will review cases with the attending pathologist as soon as the slides are available.
 By the third year, residents should be writing up cases completely.
 FS sign-out is also expected to progress with training.
 An attending pathologist is always available for consultation.